Celtikill/static-site/scripts/demo/README.md

 # Demo Scripts

-This directory contains scripts for preparing and executing live demonstrations of the AWS multi-account static site infrastructure.
+This directory contains demo-specific scripts for preparing and executing live demonstrations of the AWS multi-account static site infrastructure.

 ## Overview

-These scripts help presenters prepare for and execute professional technical demos by:
+These scripts help presenters prepare for professional technical demos by:
 - Validating that bootstrap infrastructure is ready
 - Generating presenter reference materials
-- Configuring GitHub secrets live during demos
 - Providing consistent, repeatable demo workflows

+**Note:** GitHub configuration has been moved to the bootstrap suite.
+See `../bootstrap/configure-github.sh` for Step 3 of the bootstrap process.

 ## Scripts